JennEYoon/deep-learning/geron-ml3/_study_notes.md

 Chp 2 and 3 exercises, me own data, Russian Oil production, prediction time series model.
 Optional: Read through chp 4, but not exercises.

+### 7/24/2023 notes:
+Preci-SI-on -- Apple SIDE of model line
+Rec-ALL -- ALL apples in the sample.

+Recall:
+Correctly identified apples /
+All true apples

+Precision:
+Correctly identified apples on "apple-side" of model line /
+All items on that side.